akoidan/spainter/README.md

 ```

+## CAUTION

+Spainter uses [flexbox](https://caniuse.com/#feat=flexbox) if you need to support browsers like IE 9 and below, you're free to create a pull request to remove flexbox.

 ## build
 You need to have **curl** **bash** **sassc** commands to be able to build.
 Nope, no node build available atm, sorry.
  - npm run build

+## Whe the design looks ugly?
+I intentionally leaved empty styles so you can easily override them according to your website design.